patrikx3/systemd-manager/README.md

 # ⌚ SystemD Manager, watchdog, notifier and service v2021.10.151

 # Warning
 2021.
+November 17.
-November 17. - All patrikx3.com, corifeus.com and sub-domains are offline.
-There is electricity upgrade.
+All patrikx3.com, corifeus.com and sub-domains are offline.
 Will come back again on 2021.
 November 18.

 **Bugs are evident™ - MATRIX️**